Concept-Labs/.github/profile/README.md

-# Concept‑Labs Simple PSR-friendly Framework
+# Concept‑Labs Simple PSR-friendly Ecosystem

 **A PSR‑first, modular PHP framework featuring the Singularity DI container, a declarative config DSL, an event bus, a modern HTTP stack, and a pragmatic SQL layer (DBC/DBAL).**